 Thomas Au (Advisor) I am a principal engineer at Earthlink who has been in the tech industry for 29 years.
 My passion for social service and philanthropy comes from my background as a Vietnam refugee.
 My family and I fled communist Vietnam during the Cold War in 1979, taking refuge on an island in Malaysia for a year.
 After a difficult year in Malaysia, my family was granted asylum in the USA in 1980.
 Since I was 10, I’ve worked tirelessly, graduating from the University of California, Irvine in 1992 with a degree in computer science.
 In my youth, I was forced to adapt to a new environment, language, and culture, so I know the hardships these young students are going through.
 My son and I run the technology behind Meaningful Teens, so we can enable MT students to have the essential one on one connections between student and mentor.
 I became a part of Meaningful Teens, so I can help the next generation of immigrants and refugees reach the American Dream they came here to find.

-Donna Grimm (Advisor) I am a seasoned educational leader with experience at elementary and middle school levels.
+Donna Grimm (Advisor) I am a seasoned educational leader with thirty years of experience fourteen of which were spent teaching grades 4-8, and the rest as an elementary and middle school principal.
+I am also the principle at a national blue ribbon school.
 I have a deep passion for fostering educational environments that promote and build upon student's individual strengths.

 Karen Preis (Teacher) I retired in 2018 after a thirty-year career in education, spent mostly teaching Spanish to middle school, high school, and community college students.
 During seventeen years at Saint Francis High School in Mountain View, California, Karen spent eight years as the assistant speech and debate coach.
 She won a coach’s award as her speech student took first place in original oratory at the California State Championship.
 Karen was awarded the Robert Urban Memorial Award for Service by her peers, having participated as a co-chaperone for student immersion trips to Chile and to the homeless community of San Jose.
 Karen finished her career teaching Spanish and French to middle school students at The Harker School in San Jose.
 She believes in inspiring her students to be lifelong learners and models this value herself as she continues to tutor Spanish and to take ongoing courses in French, German, and Hebrew.
 Karen holds teaching credentials in Spanish and French in California and in Nevada.
 Her B.A. in Spanish and her M.S. in Secondary Education are from the University of Pennsylvania in Philadelphia.